 Contact Warr Dental in Salt Lake City

 If you have any of the dental concerns mentioned above, a dental crown or bridge may be right for you and your oral health.
 Contact our experienced restorative dentist at Warr Dental today at (801) 355-5385 to schedule your dental exam at our Salt Lake City, Utah office.
+You can also schedule a virtual consultation.
 We serve patients in the surrounding areas, including West Jordan and Draper.